 - 2.1 In relation to the Shared Personal Data, each of the Parties agrees that it is a Data Controller. - 2.2 During the term of this Agreement, the Parties shall share with each other certain Personal Data.
-The Data Sharing is necessary to support the Agreed Purposes of both Parties. - 2.3 The parties shall only use the Shared Personal Data for lawful purposes in connection with the Agreed Purposes and not process the Shared Personal Data in a way that is incompatible with the Agreed Purposes or Data Protection Legislation.
+The Data Sharing is necessary to support the Agreed Purposes of both Parties. - 2.3 The Annex to this Schedule 2 describes the categories of Data Subjects to whom the Shared Personal Data relate, the types of Personal Data that may be processed and the limited purposes of the processing of Shared Personal Data. - 2.4 For the avoidance of doubt, the parties shall only use the Shared Personal Data for lawful purposes in connection with the Agreed Purposes and not process the Shared Personal Data in a way that is incompatible with the Agreed Purposes or Data Protection Legislation.